Fun Things to Do for Bring Your Bible to School Day

 But remember, it’s important notify school officials about your plans to do so and to find out what the proper procedures are and make sure you follow them.
 Then make plans for downloading and printing enough invitation fliers, cards and posters for all of your friends to distribute!

 You can also plan in advance to have special activities (see some ideas below in the On the day of the event section).

 Share the religious freedom quiz to test how much you and your friends really know about what your free speech rights in public schools are!

 Share the Bring Your Bible video online with friends!

-Distribute Conversation Cards before and after class (during noninstruction time) on October 8.
+Distribute Conversation Cards before and after class (during noninstruction time) on the day of the event.

 Don’t forget to use the Tell-a-Friend page to let your friends know you’re participating on Facebook, Instagram and Twitter.

 Host a Bible read-aloud during lunch or another free time.
 For example, take turns reading from the Book of John.
 Pause the reading after each chapter to give time to ask discussion questions.
 (It’s a good idea to write discussion questions on index cards and give them to different people to ask—just to help keep the conversation going!)